layilin/SP23-33852/_texts/full-text.md

 - An Indian wreath[^f126n8] to mingle with thy bays,
 - And deck the hero, and the scholar's brow!
 - Wilt thou, whose mildness smooths the face of war, [30]
-- Who round the victor-blade the myrtle[^f126n9] twin'st,
+- Who round the victor-blade the myrtle twin'st,
 - And mak'st subjection loyal and sincere;
 - O wilt thou gracious hear the unartful strain,
 - Whose mild instructions teach, no trivial theme,